Designing and Scaling Research-Informed Academic Systems

 Distributed & Digital Leadership

 Rebecca leads at scale in fully digital and geographically distributed environments.
-She integrates research, technology, and professional learning to ensure consistency, quality, and collaboration across national networks.
+She integrates research, technology, and professional learning to ensure quality, consistency, and collaboration across national networks.